A numerically stable algorithm for integrating Bayesian models using Markov melding: An evidence synthesis for estimating the efficacy of HIV screening

 \section{An evidence synthesis for estimating the efficacy of HIV screening}

-To illustrate our approach we artificially split an existing joint model into two submodels, then compare the melded posterior estimates obtained by the multi-stage algorithm using the naive and WSRE approaches.
-In this synthetic setting we are able to compare the output from the multi-stage sampler to the ``gold standard'' posterior samples obtained by fitting the joint model directly.
-As we note in the introduction, the multi-stage sampler is particularly sensitive in cases where the submodel prior marginal distributions for \(\phi\) are informative; by artificially splitting a joint model, we can control the amount of information in each submodel's marginal distribution, and demonstrate the effectiveness of our methodology.
+To illustrate our approach we artificially split an existing joint model into two submodels, then compare the melded posterior estimates obtained by the two-stage algorithm using the naive and WSRE approaches.
+Artificially splitting this joint model serves several purposes: it demonstrates that the numerical instability can occur in a simple, low dimensional setting; we can obtain a good parametric approximation to the prior marginal to use as a reference; and the simplicity of the model allows us to focus on our methodology, not the complexity of the model.